3dgeo-heidelberg/4DGeo/docs/Application.md

 For now, only the bar chart is implemented.<br>
 Here, all your selected observations are shown as a bar.
 The value of this bar is calculated with the chosen operator and field.
 The field has to be a number value to be calculated correctly.
 Each bar is divided into all available geoobject types for a more detailed view.
 For operators, the following are included:

-- Add: All values of the chosen attribute are summed up.
-(XXX How about using Sum here?
-XXX)
+- Sum: All values of the chosen attribute are summed up.
 - Average: The average value of the chosen attribute.
 - Min: Only the smallest value of the attribute will be shown.
 - Max: Only the biggest value of the attribute will be shown.